Average Security+ salary [updated 2022]

 Average pay after CompTIA Security+ certification

-According to the U.S. BLS, the number of jobs in the network and computer systems administrators category is expected to grow by more than 4 percent by 2029, and the median pay in 2020 was $84,810 per year.
+According to the U.S. BLS, the number of jobs in the network and computer systems administrators category is expected to grow by 5 percent by 2030.

 Average pay by job role

-The average salary for various positions is as follows (as of June 2021):
+The average salary for various positions with a Security+ certification is as follows (as of 31 March 2022):

-As you can see, the salary range can vary depending on the role in question.
+As you can see, the salary range can greatly vary according to the role.

 Average pay by gender

-When PayScale surveyed over 15,000 professionals, it found that the higher end of the salary range was different according to gender:
+When PayScale surveyed approximately 14,000 professionals, it found that the higher end of the salary range was different according to gender:

 How adding cybersecurity or risk management skills to your portfolio can increase your salary

 Acquiring a certification like Security+ provides professionals with the cybersecurity skills that allow them to aspire to intermediate-level positions.
 It also can boost their chances to obtain higher salaries.